 - Please complete this form carefully.
-It is important that your answers are correct. - The information in your answers will help ensure that the sale of your house goes smoothly.
-Please answer each question with as much detailed information as you can. - If anything changes after you fill in this questionnaire but before the date of entry for the sale of your house, tell your solicitor or estate agent immediately.
+It is important your answers are correct. - The information in your answers will help ensure that the sale of your house goes smoothly.
+Please answer each question with as much detailed information as you can.